isislovecruft/patternsinthevoid/content/travel/rogue-waves.md

 > "Well then, good luck with your talks, miss, and you're free to go."

-they said, both forgetting to pat down the remainder of me, and to put the baby blue latex gloves into the machine that purportedly checks for chemical compounds used in explosives.
+they said, forgetting to pat down the remainder of me, swab the baby blue latex gloves, and put the swab into the machine that purportedly checks for chemical compounds used in explosives.

 I coolly walked away, holding my nose up in the air, as if I believed I had every right in the world to not be humiliatingly groped, holding all my